Risingson/eveeyedocs/docs/sync/client-synchronisation.md

 This can be achieved by running multiple browser instances.

 ### Chrome
-Create a chrome user per character.<br>
+Create a chrome user per character and track each character with its own window.<br>
 [https://support.google.com/a/users/answer/9310144?hl=en#2.2](https://support.google.com/a/users/answer/9310144?hl=en#2.2)

 ### Firefox